openspending/audit-for-migration-2020/README.md

 8. To import, use the reverse command (input is a file, output is a ES endpoint).

 More info re:usage [here](https://github.com/elasticsearch-dump/elasticsearch-dump#use).

+---

+# How we retrieve data from S3 and store it in Google Cloud Storage with a Giftless server

+The whole process is described in [this short guide](./s3_to_google_cloud_storage/README.md).